-What this doesn’t mean is that you should be like an ostrich, burying your head in the sand, believing unseen danger is no danger at all; rather, it’s important to learn healthy ways to cope with life’s stressors.
+This doesn’t mean you should be like an ostrich, burying your head in the sand, believing unseen danger is no danger at all; rather, it’s important to learn healthy ways to cope with life’s stressors.

 Social Media Increases Our Anxiety

 Beyond the exhausting stream of negative news, social media is proving to be a menacing opponent to our mental health.
 It’s the perfect landscape for our insecurities and self-criticism to proliferate.
 Whenever we log into social media we see “perfect” people who make us doubt our self-worth.
-I need to be as skinny, or as muscular; I need to make more money; I need to find a way to afford expensive, trendy clothes; my job isn’t good enough; I’m not as adventurous; I need to travel more; I need to experience more; I need to be more.
+I need to be as skinny, or as muscular; I should make more money; I need to find a way to afford expensive, trendy clothes; my job isn’t good enough; I’m not as adventurous; I ought to travel more; I must experience more; I need to be more.

 Incessantly comparing ourselves to a seemingly fabricated reality quickly takes a toll on our wellbeing.
 We spend more time worrying about what we are not, rather than becoming who we should be, and our anxiety spikes.

-Bottom line, the depressing news we receive daily combined with our need to succeed and the constant comparison game we play on social media is a recipe for anxiety.
+The depressing news we receive daily combined with our need to succeed and the constant comparison game we play on social media is a recipe for anxiety.
 Phones keep us always “on,” prohibiting us from truly breaking away as we constantly search for the instant gratification technology brings, instead of slowing down and relaxing.
-We are attached to our phones and technology instead of to ourselves, others, and our surroundings, and that allows physical and mental toxicity to thrive.
+We are attached to technology instead of to ourselves and our surroundings, and that allows physical and mental toxicity to thrive.